 - 1/4 teaspoon Ground cloves

 - 1/4 teaspoon Ground allspice

-- 1/2 cup Butter, unsalted this is 8 tablespoons or 1 stick of butter
+- 1/2 cup Butter, unsalted This is equivalent to 8 tablespoons or 1 stick of butter.

-- 1/4 cup Brewed coffee can substitute with instant coffee or water
+- 1/4 cup Brewed coffee You can substitute this ingredient with instant coffee or water.

 - 1 large Egg